mrhappyasthma/React-Crypto-Tracker/README.md

 To host a version of this project on the web, you can simply use [Heroku](https://www.heroku.com/home).

 Sign up for an account, and follow their instructions.
-If you forked this repo, then you can link your GitHub account to Heroku.